-Economic development planning incorporates significant consideration for land use, infrastructure, quality of life and design issues to secure the financial health of a community.
+Economic development planning incorporates significant consideration for land use, infrastructure, quality of life, and design issues to secure the financial health of a community.
 These plans encourage diverse job growth, diverse land use mixes and strong growth in the community tax base.
-To help ensure success, there are four planning factors that should guide plan development:
+To help ensure success, there are four planning factors that should guide plan development.

-There must be a strong willingness to move forward with action items that provide easier implementation and greater accountability for plan implementation.
+There must be a strong willingness to move forward with action items that provide easier implementation and greater accountability for the county.

-Good plans are not just one person's opinion in a vacuum, but rather the reflection of the will of a broad representation of impacted stakeholders and citizens.
+Good plans are not just one person's opinion in a vacuum, but rather the reflection of the will of a broad representation of impacted stakeholders.

 Communities that fail to plan, actually plan to fail.
-Good strategic community planning is critical if the impact of scarce resources are to be maximized in the most productive and efficient way.
+Good strategic community planning is critical if scarce resources are to be maximized in the most productive and efficient way.